zhscn/nongnu/readme.rst

    so by default they are ignored to avoid unnecessary overhead.

 ``doc-show-inline-locations`` (symbol ``'doc-show-inline-locations-default``)
-   A function that returns a list of points that contain symbols from the current buffer.
+   A function that returns a list of ``(symbol . point)`` cons cells, containing symbols and their starting positions in th current buffer.

    By default ``imenu`` is used for this purpose.